jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 **App cannot be configured on uncertified devices**

 MANAGED SETTINGS requires a GMS/Play Protect certified device with a modern management platform (EMM) to configure it. _If_ your EMM supports offline/AOSP deployment of uncertified devices, _and_ can support the configuration of applications through managed config _without_ access to Google Play, get in touch and I'll see if we can support this use case.

+**APN settings don't launch**

+A device needs a SIM and an active plan to launch APN settings.

 ## Common issues